vasudev-sharma/Conversational_MultiUser-PDF_RAG_ChatBot/README.md

 ## Testing
 1. Expose the service port: kubectl expose deployment my-app --type=NodePort --port=8501`
-2. `minikube service my-app --url` and click on the url
+2. `minikube service my-app --url` and click on the url / it will generate url like: `http://127.0.0.1:49154`
+3. `curl <url>` / click on url on local machine

 ![alt text](images/streamlit.png)

 # Monitoring Setup
+1. Langchain Tracing (Langsmith): Ensure you have added your langsmith API key and tracing setup in `.env` file.
+2,

 # Performance Optimization